ArceCesar/AWS_S3_Glue_Dev_manual_commit_gzipfiles/README.md

 # AWS_S3_Glue_commit_gzipfiles
-This requirement was done using Python Notebooks to commit gzip files from Source(Inbound) to Target(Archive)
+This requirement was done using Python Notebooks to commit gzip files from AWS S3 Glue Compartiments Source(Inbound) to Target(Archive)